gnidan/foodtastechess-docs/requirements/non_functional_requirements.rst

 Reusability
 -----------

-- This web application should be built in a modular nature to allow for reuse of its components
+- This web application should be built with many modules to allow for reuse of its components

 Robustness
 ----------